OrkunAvci/Hacking/Vaccine/readme.md

 ## Apparently the machine is unstable and is dropping sessions.

 I had the same problem and the only viable solution is to reset the machine.

-Which is not a solution for me because the maimum number of resets for tha machine for the day ahs been reached.
-It should put things into perspective.
+Which is not a solution for me because the maimum number of resets for the machine for the day has been reached.

 Sad thing for a beginner machine but I have found a python script for SQL Injections.

 Script is is sql_inj.py